 The Sandboxing option must be enabled.
-Data will be taken into account by analyzing HTTP, SMTP, POP3, FTP and HTTPS, SMTPS, POP3S and FTPS traffic if the SSL scan has been enabled.
+Data will be taken into account by analyzing HTTP, SMTP, POP3, FTP and HTTPS, SMTPS, POP3S if the SSL scan has been enabled.

 Top malicious files detected after sandboxing

 This report sets out the malicious files most frequently detected by sandboxing.